magudb/magudb.github.io/_posts/2015-06-25-I have found the best people to work with are gay men They never have to run it past their wives.md

 ---
 layout: post
 title: "I have found the best people to work with are gay men.
-They never have to &#8216;run it past their wives.&#8217;"
+They never have to'run it past their wives.'"
 description: "I have found the best people to work with are gay men.
-They never have to &#8216;run it past their wives.&#8217;"
+They never have to'run it past their wives.'"
 comments: true
 category: "Links"
 keywords: "Links, extravaganza, Tech, IT, Microservices, NodeJs, C#, Javascript, Solution architecture"